-Washington Star: "There's just one thing that I want to say," said the pro-prietor of the newspaper to his man-aging editor, "and that is that we've been imposed on long enough."
+Washington Star: "There's just one thing that I want to say," said the proprietor of the newspaper to his managing editor, "and that is that we've been imposed on long enough.
 "What's the matter?"
 "We're going to turn over a new leaf.
-If these pugilists are going to do their fighting in the newspapers they'll have to pay for it the same as the powder manufacturers."

-There is no better magazine for wives and mothers than Good Housekeeping.
-Springfield, Mass.
-It has made a big success in all of its depart-ments, but its 50,000 readers are delighted with the series of anagrams which it has been publishing.
-September issue there will be one on 200 popular advertisers and advertisewith a series of valuable prizes.
+If these pugilists are going to do their fighting in the newspapers they'll have to pay for it the same as the baking powder manufacturers.'
+There is no better magazine for wives and mothers than Good Housekeeping, Springfield, Mass.
+It has made a big success in all of its departments, but its 50,000 readers are delighted with the series of anagrams which it has been publishing.
+In its September issue there will be one on 200 popular advertisers and advertisements, with a series of valuable prizes.
 The publishers will send a sample copy containing particulars for 20 cents.

-Frederick Tennyson, the e'der brother of Alfred, will soon publish a new volume of be traced by the lines in the woman's face.
-Dull eyes, the sallow or wrinkled face and those "feelings of weakness" have their those "feelings of weakness" have their rise in the derangements and irregularities peculiar to wome a.
-The functional derangements, painful disorders, and chronic weaknesses of women, can be cured with Dr. Pierce's Favorite Prescription.
+Frederick Tennyson, the e'der brother of Alfred, will soon publish a new volume of Waste of time and words are the two greatest expenses in life.
+170MEN'S FACES Any rize the bloom of the rose is only known to the healthy is only known to the healt hy woman's cheeks.
+The nervous strain caused by the ailments and pains peculiar to the pains peculiar to the for hauling sex, and the labor grain, fodder, man and worry of rearing a family, can often in the woman's face. ure, hogs, &c.
+No resetting of tires cating free.
+Address be traced by the lines in the woman's face.
+Dull eyes, the sallow or wrinkled face and P. O. Box 33, Quincy III. those "feelings of weakness" have their rise in the derangements and irregularities peculiar to women.
+The functional de-rangements, painful disorders, and chronic weaknesses of women, can be cured with Dr. Pierce's Favorite Prescription.
 For the young girl just entering womanhood, for the mother and those about to become mothers, and later in "the change of life," the "Prescription" is just what they need; it aids nature in preparing the system for these events.
-It's a medicine prescribed for thirty years, by Dr. R. V. Pierce, chief consulting physician to the Invalids' Hotel and Surgical Institute, at Buffalo, N. Y. Where the Interest Lies these simple elementary facts; that they occasion the talk, the wit, the fun, the absurdities, the follies, the heartaches, which make life worth living.
+It's a medicine prescribed for thirty years, by Dr. R. V. Pierce, chief consulting physician to the Invalids' Hotel and Surgical Institute, at Buffalo, N. Y. Where the Interest Lies.